 Field Measure 9: Slurry acidification (during field application)

 334. This measure primarily addresses losses via ammonia volatilization.
-As with in-house or in-store slurry acidification (Housing Measure 8 and Manure Measure 8, respectively), a lower pH favours the ammoniacal N in solution to be in the ammonium rather than ammonia form, and thus less susceptible to volatilization, and reducing slurry pH to values of 6 or less can give substantial emission reductions.
+As with in-house or in-store slurry acidification (Housing Measure 8 and Manure Measure 8, respectively, chapter IV), a lower pH favours the ammoniacal N in solution to be in the ammonium rather than ammonia form, and thus less susceptible to volatilization, and reducing slurry pH to values of 6 or less can give substantial emission reductions.
 Sulphuric acid is commonly used to lower the pH because it is more readily available and cheaper than other acids.
 The volume of acid required will depend on the existing slurry pH (typically in the range 7–8) and buffering capacity.
 Addition during slurry application, using specially designed tankers, tends to be less effective than prior acidification in-house or in-store (which may achieve >80 per cent reduction), with typical emission reduction of 40–50 per cent.
 Effects of slurry acidification on nitrous oxide emissions following slurry application have been less-well quantified, although there is some evidence of emission reductions.
 Potential impacts on soil health are also less well understood.

 335. Costs associated with in-field acidification systems are generally low to moderate, particularly if making use of contractors.
 Such costs will be offset partially or entirely by savings in fertilizer use.
 There may be an increased requirement to add lime to fields receiving acidified slurries; where lime is readily available, costs are small but should be included in any assessments.
 Slurry application rates should also be adjusted for the greater N availability to avoid increased leaching.
 Care needs to be taken to avoid injury from the concentrated acids and from possible hydrogen sulphide gas release.
 Appropriate safety procedures for field transportation of strong acid are required.